With audiophile drivers and refined digital amplification, this high-end Dolby Atmos soundbar is as at home with High-Res Audio as it is with a film.

 There are a number of additional display options, all of which are best left in Auto mode.
 Located right-side on the bar is a covered USB port, for handy local file playback.

-There’s also an optical digital audio input and stereo minijack.
+There’s also an optical digital audio input and stereo minijack on the HT-ST5000.
 An Ethernet LAN port enables wired networking, but there’s Wi-Fi and Bluetooth, the latter with NFC pairing and Sony's proprietary LDAC headroom extension.

 A clear display window reveals input selection and volume.
 A selection of on-body controls are also provided for those of us that don’t like the stubby IR remote control.

-The soundbar is easy to drive.
-There’s a tiled interface which lists all the input options, plus any connected home network devices.
-There nothing here which should alienate non-techies.
+The soundbar is easy to drive: there's a tiled interface on the HT-ST5000 which lists all the input options, plus any connected home network devices.
+In other words, there's nothing here which should alienate non-techies.

 The partnering subwoofer, which sits on a stylised plinth, is better looking than most LFE boom boxes.
-A forward facing grille is topped with a stylish matte lid.
-There are drivers front facing and downward firing.
-The sub connects to the ‘bar automatically during set up, with an LED confirming the link is active.
+A forward-facing grille is topped with a stylish matte lid, and there are drivers front facing and downward firing.
+The sub connects to the bar automatically during set up, with an LED confirming the link is active.

-In full flight, the ST-HT5000 sounds immense.
-It creates a wide, high soundstage, and spatial placement is excellent; the opening narration from Mad Max Fury Road (Blu-ray), with its familiar 'Where are you?' whispers, is atmospherically drawn.
+In full flight, the ST-HT5000 really does sound immense.
+It creates a wide, high soundstage, and spatial placement is excellent; the opening narration from Mad Max Fury Road (Blu-ray), with its familiar "where are you?" whispers, is atmospherically drawn.
 A specified power output of 800W indicates the system isn't short of slam or dynamics, and it certainly hits hard.
 When the War Boys rev their engines, the gutty roar will vibrate your popcorn.

-The HT-ST5000 isn't just about muscle though.
-There’s musical refinement here too.
-Christy Baron 'Aint no sunshine', LPCM 96kHz 24-bit, reveals just how naturalistic the soundbar's vocal performance can be.
-Rounded and rich, the presentation is almost three dimensional.
+The HT-ST5000 isn't just about muscle though, because there's musical refinement here too.
+Christy Baron 'Ain't no sunshine', LPCM 96kHz 24-bit, reveals just how naturalistic the soundbar's vocal performance can be – rounded and rich, the presentation is almost three dimensional.

 Don’t come to the HT-ST5000 expecting pronounced Atmos overhead steerage though.
 The bar may well feature a barrage of drivers, but it doesn't convincingly create an encompassing audio canopy.

 There's the inkling of a sprinkling, notable during the rain-soaked climax of John Wick (Blu-ray), but it's far from a full-on Atmos shower.
-The listening experience isn't comparable to an AV receiver with speakers in a 5.1.2 configuration.
+The Sony HT-ST5000 listening experience isn't comparable to an AV receiver with speakers in a 5.1.2 configuration, say.

-In addition to Dolby Atmos encoded software, the system does a fine job height-scaling regular multichannel audio.
+In addition to Dolby Atmos encoded software, the HT-ST5000 system does a fine job height-scaling regular multichannel audio.
 The Dolby Surround mode can be quite brilliant when it comes to identifying spatial elements in a 5.1 mix that it can distribute up high.
-This works particularly well with live events and concert material.
-There’s a greatly enhanced sense of ambiance.
+This works particularly well with live events and concert material, where there's a greatly enhanced sense of ambiance.

 Have more MP3s than you'd like?
-Sony’s DSEE HX processor goes some way to restoring the fidelity in compressed audio too.
+Well the DSEE HX processor on the Sony HT-ST5000 goes some way to restoring the fidelity in compressed audio too.

 Sony's debut Dolby Atmos soundbar is a no-compromise solution for audiophiles looking to mix refined music with immersive movie audio.
 It's fabulously well finished and presents a soundstage that's wide and high.
-The provision of Chromecast built-in is a nice bonus.
+The provision of integrated Chromecast capabilities is a nice bonus.

 A Dolby Atmos decoder in itself is no guarantee of over-head audio effects, and this Sony system isn't as immersive as a conventional AV receiver with multiple speakers.

-The HT-ST5000 may be expensive, but it justifies its price tag with knock-out good looks and a superior performance.
-Sony's first Dolby Atmos soundbar is gloriously over-engineered, and offers an audio performance that's rich and exciting.
-It more than warrants its flagship status.
-If you want a top flight sound system that doesn’t take over your room, then the HT-ST5000 has few equals.
+The Sony HT-ST5000 may be expensive, but it justifies its price tag with knock-out good looks and a superior performance.
+Sony's first Dolby Atmos soundbar is gloriously over-engineered, and offers an audio performance that's rich and exciting, more than warranting its flagship status.
+If you want a top-flight sound system that doesn’t take over your room, then the Sony HT-ST5000 has few equals.